Last updated: May 2026

 - Marriage certificate with apostille (if applicable)

 While real estate was traditionally the most common investment vehicle, recent years have seen growth in business investments, particularly in tourism, sustainable agriculture, and technology sectors.
+We at Investing Costa Rica have seen the strongest deal flow in income-producing properties along the Central and South Pacific coasts and in the Northern Plains.

 The verification process includes thorough documentation of the source of investment funds and proof that the money has been transferred into Costa Rica through official banking channels.

-Key Requirements:
+Key requirements:

-- Proof of stable income of at least $3,000/month for individuals or $4,000/month for families
+- Proof of stable income of at least $3,000 USD per month for individuals or $4,000 USD per month for families

 - Employment with a foreign company or clients outside Costa Rica